 TOP OF PEAKS

 Top of peaks was incredible.
 And after a slightly disappointment at Bright top, this made our Huangshan trip instantly worth-it.
 The wind was still very strong, but the wind was cleaning the mist and clouds from the valley.
-And in the middle we could see the top of peaks.
-We unconsciously stayed here well over half hour, taking pictures, laughing, and admiring the view.
+And in the middle I could see the top of peaks.
+I unconsciously stayed here well over half hour, taking pictures, laughing, and admiring the view.
 The vertigo sensation was strong, at least for me.
 But this is an absolute-must see that I recommend to everyone.

 CLOUD DISPELLING PAVILION